 NUMBER OF U.S. HOUSEHOLDS THAT OWN A PET, BY TYPE OF ANIMAL

-TOTAL NUMBER OF PETS OWNED IN THE U.S., BY TYPE OF ANIMAL
+TOTAL NUMBER OF PETS OWNED IN THE UNITED STATES, BY TYPE OF ANIMAL

 State and Local Legislation: Dog owners are liable for injuries their pets cause if the owner knew the dog had a tendency to bite.
 In some states, statutes make the owners liable whether or not they knew the dog had a tendency to bite; in others, owners can be held responsible only if they knew or should have known their dogs had a propensity to bite.
 Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others individual dogs can be designated as vicious.